On $q$-deformed Farey sum and a homological interpretation of $q$-deformed real quadratic irrational numbers: -deformed Farey sum and -deformed Farey triangles

 \section{$q$-deformed Farey sum and $q$-deformed Farey triangles}

 In this section, we give formulas corresponding to the $q$-deformed Farey sum of the left $q$-deformed rational numbers.
 We use this formula to obtain a $q$-deformed Farey tessellation and weighted triangulation on the left $q$-deformed rational numbers.
-From this section onwards, we always assume that the rational numbers are non-negative.
+For convenience, from this section onwards, we always assume that the rational numbers are non-negative.
+The case of negative rational numbers can be considered by symmetry.